-JOUR 110 3 F Current Issues in Communication
+JOUR 110 3 F Foundations of Journalism

 Introduction to journalism and its various platforms, including print, video, online, and broadcast.
 Emphasis on the role and responsibility of the press in a free society.

 JOUR 141 3 S Newswriting and Reporting